Guindy

-Guindy is one of the most important neighborhoods of Chennai, Tamil Nadu, and is nicknamed as The Gateway to Chennai.
+Guindy is a neighborhood of Chennai, Tamil Nadu.
 The Kathipara junction where Anna Salai, Mount-Poonamallee Road, Inner Ring Road, 100 Feet Road or Jawaharlal Nehru Road, and GST Road meet here.
 It is one of the important nodal points of road traffic in the metropolitan area.
 It is also a commercial hub.
 Here is headquarters of Ashok Leyland This junction serves as the entry point to the city limits from the suburbs.
 It is surrounded by Saidapet in the North, Kotturpuram and Adyar towards the East, Velachery in the South, Adambakkam and Alandur in the South-West, Parangimalai in the West and Ekkatutthangal in the North-West.
 Guindy is home to many important landmarks in the city, the most famous amongst them being the Guindy National Park.
 It also serves as a main hub for several small and medium scale industries (Guindy Thiru Vi Ka Estate).
 Transportation to/from the neighborhood is catered by Guindy railway station and Guindy metro station.

 Etymology

 The precise origin of the word is unclear.
-According to legends in Tamil Saivism, sage Bringi is said to have performed penance on the Parangimalai hill (called St.Thomas Mount by Britishers), before which he had to circumambulate the regions surrounding the hillock (as hills were considered abode of god Siva).
+According to regional Hindu tradition, the sage Bhringi is said to have performed penance on the Parangimalai hill, before which he had to circumambulate the regions surrounding the hillock, considered as an abode of Shiva.
 The place where he completed the circumambulation and left his kindi (vessel) before starting the journey to the hilltop is said to have been named as kiṇḍi, and later the region's name was anglicized as Guindy during the British Raj.